-Each year the camp has a different theme, which allows campers to attend camp for several years in a row.
-Past camp themes have included: climate change (2009) invasive species (2010), wetlands (2011) and limno-explorers (2012).
+Each year the camp has a different theme, allowing campers to have unique experiences year after year.
+Past camp themes have included: wetlands (2011),limno-explorers (2012), and life cycle (2013).

-Visit the camp Flickr photo gallery to see just how much fun last year's campers had!
+Visit the camp Flickr photo gallery to see just how much fun our campers have!